 At this point I hope you can see that Nest just gives you a sledgehammer to crack a nut.
 It's not that you can't, it's that you shouldn't.
 Every abstraction has costs.

 Making Java out of JavaScript is what's happening here, and it's not nice.
-Abstraction is one thing, but fitting a square peg into a round hole is another.
 If you inspect things closer, you will start seeing more.
-For example, decorators.
+Decorators, for example, come to mind.

 I was using "module system" instead of "dependency injection system" on purpose.
 Nest tries to do it, but it's just

 not possible without hacks.
-We don't have a good reflection system in JavaScript, period.
+We don't have a good reflection primitives in JavaScript, period.
 So you go into the rabbit

 hole of experimentalDecorators